AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 }
 {% endhighlight %}

-By using the `<ng-content>` element, the content of your component will be projected into this slot of your **HTML**.
+By using the `<ng-content>` element, the *HTML* being wrapped by our component will be projected into this slot.

-So let us use this!
+Let us use this!
 {% highlight html %}
 <extended-input [labelText]="'Some number'"
                 [isError]="!someNumber.valid">
     <input class="form-control"
            [ngFormControl]="someNumber">
 </extended-input>
 {% endhighlight %}

 **BAZINGA!!!** Now we can decorate any input we want with a label and some magic!

-**Salad zen: Reflecting on what we are about to do**

-What I really love **ng-messages** in **AngularJS** is its ability to display only the first error message of a hierarchy of defined error messages.
-This saves just so much code and complex logic.

-So this is our real mission, fellow adventurer.
-Now that we have a component that decorates and input with a label and styles to show the validation state, lets add some validation messages and only show a max of one message at any time.

-Here our path splits in three.
-Which one will your choose?
-Or will you choose all three?

-**A salad of ContentChildren**
+**The first path: The children of Anhu-LAHR**

+>*He was ready and he stood onto the burning red sand of the first path.
+In the distance he could hear voices.
+>He knew that for his journey to succeed he had to talk to them and convince them to help him.*

-The basis of the solution we are about to implement is to make use of the **@ContentChildren** decorator of **Angular2** to get access our error messages and progrmatically switch them on an off.
+For this solution we will make use of the **@ContentChildren** decorator of **Angular2** to access our error messages and switch them on an off in code.

-In order to do this we need to first create a component to put our errors in.
-And give it the functionality to add or remove itself to the DOM. **HEY** we are trying to recreate **ng-messages** here!
+In order to do this we need to first create a container component for our errors.
+We will then give it the functionality to add or remove itself to or from the DOM. **HEY** we are trying to recreate **ng-messages** here, after all!

 And yes, we are going to use **Content Projection** in this component too!
 {% highlight javascript %}